Kaohsiung, Taiwan Dragon and Tiger Pagodas at Lotus Pond.

 E-Da Theme Park

-E-Da Theme Park is the largest indoor recreation center in Taiwan.
-Integration of a Greek-style environment consisting of world-class hotels, shopping malls accommodating over 150 international luxury brands, a National entertainment theater, and the tallest Ferris wheel in Southern Taiwan.
+E-Da Theme Park is Taiwan’s largest indoor recreation center, combining leisure, shopping, and entertainment in a distinctive Greek-style setting.
+The complex includes world-class hotels, expansive shopping malls featuring more than 150 international luxury brands, a national-level entertainment theater, and the tallest Ferris wheel in Southern Taiwan, offering breathtaking panoramic views.

 Discover Kaohsiung like no other via i-Ride